ciro97sa/LessonAble_Speech_Dataset_Generator/README.md

-# Lessonable Audio Dataset Generator
+# Lessonable Speech Dataset Generator
 Run this code if you have a _.mp4_ or a _.mp3_ file associated with an _.srt_.
 The following lines of code will separate your audio in smaller wavs audios.
 The sentences pronunced in the wav audios will be written in the filelists.txt.